automationhacks/automationhacks.github.io/_posts/2021-06-08-10-years-of-software-testing-automation.md

 I could not have felt more proud of myself. 💁

 > Learning: 💡: Most of the things that you want in life, could be achieved when you put yourself
 > into uncomfortable situations and by talking and working with other people!
 Don't be shy.
-Go and
+Go on
-> put yourself out there.
+> and put yourself out there.

 ### Speaking at Online Automation Guild conference on Contract testing